Visit Albuquerque prohibits users from downloading images from our website.

 Sandia Peak Aerial Tramway

 Two chair lifts midway up the mountain on NM 536 offer 25 miles of downhill and cross-country ski trails in the winter.
 Bring your own equipment and you can ski right off the tram.
 In the summer, hikers and bikers can use the lift to access hiking trails and the 30-mile Mountain Bike Trail System.
-The chair lift goes from the base station at 8,678 feet to the Crest tram station and the High Finance Restaurant.
-Bring your own mountain bike or rent one at the base area.
+The chair lift goes from the base station at 8,678 feet to the Crest tram station and TEN 3.
+Bring your own mountain bike to hit the trails.

 Sandia Mountains and Cibola National Forest trails

-To reach the Sandia Crest by auto, take I-40 for 17 miles east to Tijeras, then north on NM 14 through Cedar Crest, and west on NM 536.
+To reach the Sandia Crest by car, take I-40 for 17 miles east to Tijeras, then north on NM 14 through Cedar Crest, and west on NM 536.
 Dozens of trailheads and 14 campgrounds branch off the Scenic Byway as it climbs from piñon-juniper to spruce-fir forest.
 At the Sandia Crest House at 10,678 feet, the view encompasses 11,000 square miles of rugged landscape.
 Pause and let your mind attempt to grasp the horizon-to-horizon expanse—it’s one of Albuquerque’s signature experiences.
-The Ranger Station at the Crest has maps and trail information, and the grill serves delicious green chile cheese burgers and chicken quesadillas.